Giving a truly friendly welcome

 Likewise, our Long-term Free Repair Warranty covers problems that occur after the manufacturer warranty expires.
 If customers are forced to pay repair costs after a warranty expires, they are not going to feel have got a bargain.
 When customers sign up for our Anshin Passport, it gives them discounts on small-item purchases, simplifies registration and other procedures for the Long-term Free Repair Warranty, and provides peace of mind after a purchase (through services such as advice on accessory purchases and recall notification).

 Our efforts are receiving industry recognition.
-For example, we earned top place in the Housing Equipment Category of the Japan Customer Satisfaction Index (JCSI) conducted by the Japanese services industry productivity council “Service Productivity & Innovation for Growth” for two consecutive periods 2015 and 2017 (the survey is conducted once every second year for this category), and second place for seven consecutive periods from 2010 up until 2017 for the Electrical Appliance Mass Retailer Category of the same survey.
+For example, we earned top place in the Housing Equipment Category of the Japan Customer Satisfaction Index (JCSI) conducted by the Japanese services industry productivity council “Service Productivity & Innovation for Growth” for two consecutive periods 2015 and 2017 (the survey is conducted once every second year for this category), and second place for nine consecutive periods from 2011 up until 2019 for the Electrical Appliance Mass Retailer Category of the same survey.
 I think these rankings are a vindication of our policy of providing products from the standpoint of the customer and our customer approach.
 I would like to express my deep appreciation to those who helped make this happen.

 By making the customer feel comfortable during and after the purchase, we will continue to provide services that ensure peace of mind.